conradakunga/Blog/_posts/2026-11-30-how-old-is-your-programming-language-2026-edition.md

   - Languages
 ---

-This is an update to [last year's post]({% post_url 2025-11-30-how-old-is-your-programming-language-2025-edition %}), that I am updating annually
+This is an update to [last year's post]({% post_url 2025-11-30-how-old-is-your-programming-language-2025-edition %}), which I am updating annually

 Ever wonder how old your favourite language is?
 You might be surprised!

-Here are their ages as at 2025
+Here are their ages as of 2025

   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is 37, and so is Java
   * [PHP](https://en.wikipedia.org/wiki/PHP) is 38